brfitzpatrick/brfitzpatrick.github.io/forestviews.md

 A preprint of the manuscript introducing `forestviews` may be obtained from arXiv.

 Below is an exmaple of an interactive Sankey diagram produced with `forestviews`.
-This Sankey diagram visualises all paths through the first four nodes of a random forest fitted Anderson's Iris data.
+This Sankey diagram visualises all paths through the first four nodes of a 100 tree random forest fitted Anderson's Iris data.
 Try hovering the mouse over a link to view a text box with information on the edges represented by that link.
 Hovering the mouse over a block will display of a text box with information on the nodes represented by that block.
 You can also click and drag blocks up and down to alter the vertical layout of the diagram.